muratcyrl/greenhouse-tracking-system-via-an-android-application/README.md

 # 🌱 Smart Greenhouse System – ESP32-Based IoT Project

 This project implements an **IoT-based Smart Greenhouse System** using an **ESP32 microcontroller**, **temperature/humidity and light sensors**, and a **Firebase-powered Android mobile app** for real-time monitoring and control.
-Designed and developed by **Musa Murat Çayırlı**, the system offers a modern solution for optimizing plant growth conditions through smart automation.
+The system offers a modern solution for optimizing plant growth conditions through smart automation.

 ---